 My little breech was born in February of 2019.
-After 38 weeks and 3 days of pregnancy, 10 hours of labor while waiting for a C-section, 4 days in the NICU, several months of postpartum depression, and more than a year and a half of this thing called motherhood, I know a thing or two more than I did back when we were a family of two.
+After 38 weeks and 3 days of pregnancy, 10 hours of labor while waiting for a C-section, 4 days in the NICU, several months of postpartum depression, and almost two years of this thing called motherhood, I know a thing or two more than I did back when we were a family of two.

 That’s how I discovered that I love writing about motherhood and using my experiences to help other first-time moms.

 There’s a lot already out there as far as mom content, but there are still plenty of gaps that need filling in, and that’s what I do with Breeching Baby!
-Here, you can expect to find honest, practical resources to help make parenthood just a little easier and more enjoyable.
+Here, you can expect to find honest, practical resources to help make parenthood just a little easier, relatable, and enjoyable.